-When an in plant service has water and H2S concentrations above the limits specified in NACE MR0175, that service shall be considered as NACE service.
-Flanges for use in NACE service shall be in accordance with NACE MR0175 special requirements.
-Purchase description shall specify ‘NACE service’.
+When an in-plant service has water and H2S concentrations above the limits specified in NACE MR0175, that service shall be considered as the NACE service.
+Flanges for use in the NACE service shall be in accordance with NACE MR0175 special requirements.
+The purchase description shall specify the ‘NACE service’.

 High Strength Material Flanges for Pipeline Service

-o ASME B16.25 weldneck flanges with tapered hub and welding end shall be the primary selection for flanged joints in metallic piping systems of NPS 2 and larger.
+- ASME B16.5 weld neck flanges with tapered hub and welding end shall be the primary selection for flanged joints in metallic piping systems of NPS 2 and larger.
 The individual material classes show the size range for any given service.

-o Welding ends of weldneck flanges shall be in accordance with ASME B16.5, Figures 8 to 14.
+- Welding ends of weld neck flanges shall be in accordance with ASME B16.5, Figures 8 to 14.

-o Threaded flanges may also be used for water and air service in pipe sizes NPS 6 and less and at design temperature of 250 °F and below.
+- Threaded flanges may also be used for water and air service in pipe sizes NPS 6 and less and at a design temperature of 250 °F and below.
 Seal welding shall not be required.

 Socket weld Flanges

-Slip-on flanges cost less than welding neck flanges, and require less accurate pipe cutting, but their strength is approximately 2/3 of weldneck flanges under internal pressure, and they have approximately 1/3 the fatigue life of weldneck flanges.
+Slip-on flanges cost less than welding neck flanges and require less accurate pipe cutting, but their strength is approximately 2/3 of weld neck flanges under internal pressure, and they have approximately 1/3 the fatigue life of weld neck flanges.

-o Flange sizes larger than NPS 24, unless stress calculations in accordance with ASME Section VIII Div 1, Appendix 2, with thermal and other external piping loads considered, show that the slip-on flanged joint will not be over-stressed
+- Flange sizes larger than NPS 24 unless stress calculations in accordance with ASME Section VIII Div 1, Appendix 2, with thermal and other external piping loads considered, show that the slip-on flanged joint will not be over-stressed.

 Lapped Joint Flanges

 A lap joint is made up of a pair of stub ends, a pair of lap joint flanges used as a backup, and bolts and gaskets.
-These allow easy alignment of boltholes and flanged joints.
+These allow easy alignment of bolt holes and flanged joints.

-Advantages are that lapped joints are an economical alternative to weldnecks, and costs savings are large when the material is very expensive; dissimilar materials can be joined, provided galvanic corrosion does not occur; and spools can be rotated.
+Advantages are that lapped joints are an economical alternative to weld necks, and costs savings are large when the material is very expensive; dissimilar materials can be joined, provided galvanic corrosion does not occur; and spools can be rotated.

-o Blind flanges shall be used as end closures on flanged ends and valves, unless end caps are specified in design.
+- Blind flanges shall be used as end closures on flanged ends and valves unless end caps are specified in the design.

-o Blind flanges are forgings, and shall be manufactured to the same materials standards as other matching flanges.
+- Blind flanges are forgings and shall be manufactured to the same materials standards as other matching flanges.

-o Blind flanges shall be of the same material as the weldnecks, in all services.
+- Blind flanges shall be of the same material as the weld necks, in all services.
 In corrosive atmospheres, stainless steel shall be used.

-o Blind flanges shall not be drilled for connections, for example drains and flushing, unless stress calculations in accordance with ASME Section VIII Div 1, Appendix 2 show that the flanges will not be over stressed.
+- Blind flanges shall not be drilled for connections, for example, drains and flushing, unless stress calculations in accordance with ASME Section VIII Div 1, Appendix 2 show that the flanges will not be overstressed.

-Other standards, for example AWWA C207 for hub flanges, may be required for proper mating to equipment, and shall be reviewed at the time of generation of a material class.
+Other standards, for example, AWWA C207 for hub flanges, may be required for proper mating to equipment and shall be reviewed at the time of generation of a material class.

 The following shall be included in the purchase description for flanges: